NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ## Next steps

 Congratulations on installing and using your first NuGet package.
-Advance to the next article to learn how to install and manage NuGet packages.
+Advance to the next article to learn more about installing and managing NuGet packages.

 > [!div class="nextstepaction"]
 > [Install and manage packages using using the NuGet Package Manager](../consume-packages/install-use-packages-visual-studio.md)